ArisKatsarakis/Security-Programs-in-C/README.md

 # Reverse Engineering
-A mal that has to be decompiled and Reversed .
+A malware that has to be analysed and Reversed .